Communication Studies (CMST)

 CMST 475.
 ELECTRONIC SURVEILLANCE AND PRIVACY.
 5 Credits.

-The course examines the social implications of a world in which everyday life is increasingly subject to electronic surveillance.
-The course begins with a survey of the theoretical and policy approaches to understanding the growth of electronic surveillance and its consequences.
-As the course progresses, students will conduct in-depth analyses of various modes of surveillance.
-The course concludes with a critical assessment of regulatory approaches to surveillance.
+Examines the social implications of a world in which everyday life is increasingly subject to electronic surveillance.
+Begins with a survey of the theoretical and policy approaches to understanding the growth of electronic surveillance and its consequences.
+Includes conducting in-depth analyses of various modes of surveillance, and a critical assessment of regulatory approaches to surveillance.

 CMST 480.
 PRE-INTERNSHIP WORKSHOP.
 2 Credits.